harness/developer-hub/docs/frequently-asked-questions/harness-faqs/git-exp-vs-config-as-code.md

 :::note
-You cannot choose a branch and test changes for any entity.
+You cannot choose a non-default branch to test changes for any entity.
 Also, configurations can only be managed in a central Git repository.
 :::

 For More details on the Harness First Gen Configuration as Code, go to [Configuration as Code](https://developer.harness.io/docs/category/configuration-as-code).